 HBO's Westworld.
 See it now, in Utah.

-The HBO series "Westworld" adapts Michael Crichton's 1973 screenplay and film into an interesting story updated for a modern audience and showcases some of director Nolan's signature nonlinear storytelling — and the reviews have been positive.
+The much-acclaimed HBO series "Westworld" adapts Michael Crichton's 1973 screenplay and film into an interesting story updated for a modern audience and showcases some of director Jonathan Nolan's signature nonlinear storytelling.
 The setting is spellbinding, featuring rugged terrain and breathtaking vistas.
-But where is Westworld filmed?
-The storytelling comes alive thanks to the unforgettable Western backdrops that define the state of Utah.
+Unforgettable Western backdrops bring the storytelling to life.
+But where was Westworld — both seasons one and two — filmed?

-The sweeping establishing camera shots of Castle Valley and Canyon Country (Dead Horse Point and Canyonlands National Park) that Jonathan Nolan's production team cut into the "Westworld" narrative are fitting for multiple reasons.
+In season one, the sweeping place-setting camera shots of Castle Valley and Canyon Country (Dead Horse Point and Canyonlands National Park) that Jonathan Nolan's production team cut into the "Westworld" narrative are fitting for multiple reasons.